What is a Ventral Hernia?

 Laparoscopic abdominal hernia repair is the second option.
 With this surgical procedure, a laparoscope (a tiny telescope with a camera attached) is inserted through a cannula (a small hollow tube).
 The laparoscope and camera allow the surgeon to see the hernia from the inside.

 A few additional small incisions are made to allow the surgeon to perform the minimally invasive procedure with very specialized instruments.
 Surgical mesh is used to repair the hernia.
 The stronger tissues of the abdominal wall around the hernia are secured to the mesh to make the repair.
 This operation is usually performed under general anesthesia.

 What are the Advantages of Laparoscopic Ventral Hernia Repair?

-Are You a Candidate for Laparoscopic Ventral Hernia Repair?
+Am I a Candidate for Laparoscopic Abdominal Hernia Repair?

-Only after a thorough examination can your surgeon determine whether a laparoscopic ventral hernia repair is right for you.
-The procedure may not be best for some patients who have had extensive previous abdominal surgery, hernias found in unusual or difficult to approach locations, or underlying medical conditions.
+Your surgeon will examine you and then determine if laparoscopic ventral hernia repair is right for you.
+Some patients who have underlying medical conditions, who have had extensive abdominal surgery in the past or who have hernias in unusual or difficult to approach locations may not be suited for the laparoscopic hernia treatment.
 Be sure to consult your physician about your specific case.

-What Preparations are Required for Laparoscopic Ventral Hernia Repair?
+What Can I Expect Before Laparoscopic Ventral Hernia Repair?

-- More complex or recurrent hernia operations may require you to spend multiple days in the hospital after surgery.
+- More complex or recurrent hernia operations may require a longer hospital stay after surgery.